DOS Days

 Grand Prix Circuit (Accolade, 1988)

-I did a full review of Grand Prix Circuit back in June 2022, so I recommend you read that.
+I did a full review of Grand Prix Circuit back in June 2022, so I recommend you read that as well.
 I have vague recollections of playing this game in the late 90s.
 Grand Prix Circuit pre-dated Indianapolis 500, Ferrari Formula One and Vette! by a whole year, 4D Sports Driving by two years, and it would be three years for the mighty Formula One Grand Prix to appear in our shops.
 As such, by 1988 there really hadn't been any Formula One racing titles on the PC with which to compare.
 In fact, only Pole Position (1986) comes to mind, to which GPCircuit is streets ahead (mind the pun).

 The Distinctive Software team of Don Mattrick, Rick Friesen, Brad Gour, John Boechler, Amory Wong and Tony Lee worked off the back of their successes with Test Drive (1987), and put their gained knowledge to good use with this title.
 What a shame they missed the sales whirlwind of Ad Lib audio by just a smidge, as having nicer FM synthesis for music and sound effects would have made this game so much better!